 If you’re a parent or caregiver of a child who has experienced trauma, preparing them for that first day back can feel daunting.

-To help make the transition smoother and more positive, our trauma and child trauma experts prepared some information and tips.
-These will help you understand trauma and support children in preparation to go back to school.
+To help ease the transition, our trauma and child trauma experts prepared some information and tips to help you understand trauma in supporting children to go back to school.

 - Trauma is a disturbing or distressing event that someone experiences.

-- Trauma can be experienced due to accidents, physical or emotional abuse, racism/prejudice and other forms of oppression, natural disasters, loss (death of a loved one for example), or something that threatens a person’s safety, mental wellness, loss of control or well-being.
+- Trauma can be experienced due to accidents, physical or emotional abuse, racism/prejudice and other forms of oppression, natural disasters, loss (like the death of a loved one), or something that threatens a person’s safety, mental wellness, loss of control or well-being.

 - Trauma affects a person’s way of coping with anxiety, danger, and sadness.